Tipsy-12/BikeIndia--Multiple-Linear-Regressiom/README.md

    * The data behave like a continuous variable (discreteness irrelevant).
    * The distribution is nearly symmetric and bell-shaped.
    * Residuals approximate normality well.
-4. Unlike Poisson, a normal regression allows variance ≠ mean, so it can accommodate the large spread in the data.
+4. Unlike Poisson, a normal regression allows the variance ≠ mean, so it can accommodate the large spread in the data.
 5. A Binomial interpretation (many riders, each with ride/no ride) further justifies that for large totals, the Normal approximation works extremely well.

 **Important caveats**